 Another innovative feature of the market functioning purchases is that for the first time the Fed purchased agency CMBS.
 Agency CMBS are securitizations of loans for commercial real estate, primarily multifamily residential properties, such as apartment buildings.
 As with single-family mortgages, Fannie Mae, Freddie Mac, and Ginnie Mae package these loans into securities and guarantee principal and interest payments.
-Broker dealers facilitate sales of the securities to investors.
-As of July 2020, agency CMBS outstanding totaled around \$750 billion, accounting for 47 percent of the \$1.6 trillion in total multifamily mortgage debt outstanding (Park, Gouny, and Liu 2020).
+Broker dealers facilitate selling the securities to investors.
+As of July 2020, agency CMBS outstanding totaled around \$750 billion, accounting for 47 percent of the \$1.6 trillion in total multifamily mortgage debt outstanding (Park, Gouny, and Liu, 2020).

 In March 2020, conditions in the agency CMBS market became severely disrupted amidst broad financial market stress and concern about the effects of the pandemic on commercial real estate in particular.
 New issuance of agency CMBS stalled, threatening to reduce credit availability in the multifamily housing sector.
 The market functioning purchases for agency CMBS began on March 27, following the FOMC's direction to the Desk on March 23.
-The purchases relied on a different execution method and a broader set of counterparties than purchases of Treasury securities and other agency MBS, reflecting the novelty of the Fed's purchases and the unique aspects of the market.19 While purchases of agency CMBS in 2020 were relatively small, about \$10 billion in total or under 2 percent of the total outstanding, both primary market issuance and secondary market metrics largely returned to normal by April 2020.
+The purchases relied on a different execution method and a broader set of counterparties than purchases of Treasuries and